aaronparker/aaronparker.github.io/_posts/2019-06-30-user-experience-virtualzation-profile-container.md

 I have written previously on [using UE-V on a modern Windows 10 desktop](https://stealthpuppy.com/user-experience-virtualzation-intune/) with an approach that uses OneDrive for Business as the storage location.
 FSLogix Profile Container and Office 365 Container enables the native OneDrive sync client in virtual desktops including non-persistent desktops, so it stands to reason that we can use OneDrive for Business as a sync location.

 What's great about using OneDrive as the settings storage location, is that now application preferences are not locked in the data centre and end-users have a more consistent experience across Windows, everywhere.
-OneDrive handles synchronising preferences between different desktops, making those preferences highly-available for business continuity.
-Additionally because UE-V is saving settings into the Container, it removes any storage performance challenge associated with a file server.
+OneDrive handles synchronising preferences between different desktops, making those preferences highly available for business continuity.
+Additionally, because UE-V is saving settings into the Container, it removes any storage performance challenge associated with a file server.

 ## Summary

-With the Microsoft aquisition of FSLogix, I'm expecting to see even more customers deployinh Profile Container (and Office 365 Container).
+With the Microsoft acquisition of FSLogix, I'm expecting to see even more customers deploying Profile Container (and Office 365 Container).
 There's little reason for a licensed customer to not be deploying it in their virtual desktop environments.

 However, there are some limitations with only roaming the user profile in a Container, in that while the user gets the best possible experience, the profile itself it not necessarily portable across platforms.